-The silent killer which goes by name of cancer, if detected at an early stage, can lead to a cure by therapeutic intervention with maximum chances.
-Though model-based year-wise predictions of cancer trends cannot be a possible eye opener as the incidences vary from year to year for manifold reasons, there might be 1.9 million new cancer cases as diagnosed along with 609, 360 deaths in 2022 at USA.^[1] Globally in 2020, there was 10 million death due to cancer.^[2] The year 2020 reported 18.1 million cancer cases worldwide with 9.3 million in men and 8.1 million in women.^[3] The incidence of cancer cases worldwide rose to 21 % with 16 % deaths from 2010-19 and cancer incidence in India has increased at an annual average annual rate of 1.1-2 % during 2010-19.[4]
+The silent killer by name cancer if detected at an early stage can lead to cure by therapeutic intervention with maximum possibility.
+Though model-based year wise predictions of cancer trends cannot be a possible eye opener as the incidences vary from year to year for manifold reasons, there might be 1.9 million new cancer cases as diagnosed along with 609, 360 deaths in 2022 at USA.^[1] Globally in 2020, there was 10 million death due to cancer.^[2] The year 2020 reported 18.1 million cancer cases worldwide with 9.3 million in men and 8.1 million in women.^[3] The incidences of cancer cases worldwide rose to 21 % with 16 % deaths from 2010-19 and cancer incidences at India has increased at an annual average annual rate of 1.1-2 % in 2010-19.^[4]

-India occupies the third position worldwide in cancer incidences, and there are reports of the rise in breast cancer in men in India.
-[6][7] India has reported an estimate of around 40 lakh cancer cases and 22.54 lakh deaths from 2018-2020.
-The increase in the burden of cancer has been linked to socio-demographic index and food intake apart from other factors.
-[9]

-Cancer is a disease that can affect any body part, and a recognized phenomenon of cancer is the very fast creation of abnormal cells growing beyond their usual boundaries, which can lead to metastasis.
-Early detection and screening can help to reduce mortality due to cancer.^[10] Diet can be an important component to reducing the cancer aggressiveness and progression,^{[6][11]} but it is of high importance that diet as a therapeutic intervention must progress along with the mode of primary treatment.
-Diet makes cells undergo metabolic programming in normal cells as well as reprogramming in cancer cells, wherein the latter is a hallmark of malignancy.^[12] Dietary restriction also leads to metabolic reprogramming and can be thought of as a therapeutic approach as the process extends the lifespan of an organism and the process is linked to energy intake restriction without essential nutrient deficiency.^[13]
+India occupies third position worldwide in cancer incidences^[5] and there are reports of the rise in breast cancer in men at India.^{[6][7]} India has reported an estimate of around 40 lakh cancer cases and 22.54 lakh deaths from 2018-2020^[8] The increase in burden of cancer has been linked to socio-demographic index and food intake apart from the other factors.^[9] Cancer is a disease that can affect any body part, and a recognized phenomenon of cancer is the very fast creation of abnormal cells growing beyond their usual boundaries, which can lead to metastasis.
+Early detection and screening can help to reduce the mortality due to cancer.^[10] Diet can be an important component to reduce the cancer aggressiveness and progression,^{[6][11]} but it of high importance that diet as therapeutic intervention must progress along with the mode of primary treatment.
+Diet make cells to undergo metabolic programming in normal cells as well as reprogramming in cancer cells, wherein the latter is a hallmark of malignancy^[12] Dietary restriction also leads to metabolic reprogramming and can be thought of as a therapeutic approach as the process extends lifespan of an organism and the process is linked to energy intake restriction without essential nutrient deficiency.^[13]

-The tumour microenvironment (TME) involves the interaction of metabolic reprogramming with tumour cells and non-tumour cells, suggesting therapeutic strategies to target metabolic interventions.
-[12] With the growing incidences of cancer, it is necessary to look into the metabolic reprogramming occurring in cancer cells and the possible dietary interventions along with the first-line therapy as medical care for cancer patients.
-[14] Additionally, targeted therapy adapted in cancer cure can either target tumour cells to be killed, or can help tumour cells to grow in TME.
-Thus, targeted therapeutics can either act as cytostatic and or as precision medicine, as they act on specific molecular targets.
-[15] Such therapeutics might be influenced by food intake and diet, followed by metabolic reprogramming that also leads to cellular reprogramming.
-This review summarizes the influence of diet on metabolic reprogramming and possible targets as a therapeutic intervention in cancer cure.
-The entire process of metabolic reprogramming is dependent upon many factors and processes, or pathways, referred to as 'stages' in the present manuscript, affected by dietary components.
-Dietary food intake components can be from plant, animal, and microbial sources, and is referred to as 'dietary factors' as food component representative of any food source in this review.
+The tumour microenvironment (TME) involves interaction of metabolic reprogramming with tumour cells and nontumour cells, suggesting therapeutic strategies to target metabolic interventions.^[12] With the growing incidences of cancer, it is necessary to look into the metabolic reprogramming occurring in cancer cells and the possible dietary interventions along with the first line therapy as medical care for cancer patients.^[14] Additionally, targeted therapy adapted in cancer cure can either target tumour cells to be killed, or can help tumour cells to grow in TME.
+Thus, targeted therapeutics can either act as cytostatic, and or as precision medicine as they acts on specific molecular targets.^[15] Such therapeutics might be influenced by food intake and diet, followed by metabolic reprogramming and possible targets as therapeutic intervention in cancer cure.
+The entire process of metabolic reprogramming is dependent upon many factors and processes, or pathways, referred to as 'stages' in the present manuscript which is affected by dietary factors' as food component representative form any food source in this review.
 Detailed discussion on the subtopics is beyond the scope of this review, and the current review in a concise way is highlighting the stages, and usage of dietary components that can influence metabolic reprogramming and cell fate decisions.